-This portion of our Proxy Statement describes the 2021 executive compensation program and reports on the compensation earned by and paid to the Company's "named executive officers" in 2021.
-For 2021 our named executive officers (or, "NEOs"), as that term is defined in applicable SEC regulations, were:
+This portion of our Proxy Statement describes the 2023 executive compensation program and reports on the compensation earned by and paid to the Company's "named executive officers" in 2023.
+For 2023, our named executive officers (or, "NEOs"), as that term is defined in applicable SEC regulations, were:

-- · President and CEO A. William Higgins, - Chief Financial Officer Stephen M. Nolan; - President Machine Clothing Daniel Halftermeyer; - President Albany Engineered Composites Gregory N. Harwell; and - Vice President, General Counsel & Secretary Joseph M. Gaug.
+- President and CEO Gunnar Kleveland; - Former President and CEO A. William Higgins; - Executive Vice President and Chief Financial Officer Robert D. Starr; - Former Chief Financial Officer Stephen M. Nolan; - President Machine Clothing Daniel A. Halftermeyer; - · President Albany Engineered Composites Gregory N. Harwell; and - Vice President, General Counsel & Secretary Joseph M. Gaug.

 Following the same format of prior years, the discussion is presented in three parts.
-The first part sets forth the compensation philosophy and objectives of the Compensation Committee (the "Committee"), identifies the different elements of compensation, describes the structure of the 2021 compensation program, and explains the various matters taken into consideration by the Committee when adopting compensation policies or making compensation decisions.
-The second part reports the compensation earned by our NEOs based on the Company's 2021 performance.
-The final part sets out the 2021 compensation actually earned by, awarded to, or available to the NEOs in the tables prescribed by SEC rules.
+The first part sets forth the compensation philosophy and objectives of the Compensation Committee (the "Committee"), identifies the different elements of compensation, describes the structure of the 2023 compensation program, and explains the various matters taken into consideration by the Committee when adopting compensation policies or making compensation decisions.
+The second part reports the compensation earned by our NEOs based on the Company's 2023 performance.
+The final part sets out the 2023 compensation actually earned by, awarded to, or available to the NEOs in the tables prescribed by SEC regulations.
+The tables and related disclosures responding to the SEC's recently mandated "Pay versus Performance" disclosure rule are set forth later in this proxy statement.